adelriosantiago/syncternet-demo/README.md

-# crowwwd-noot
+# crowwwd (no Operational Transform)

-The crowwwd-noot variant does not use operational transform by default.
-It merely shares incoming messages which is the core of crowwwd.
+Crowwwd shares gathers all users currently looking a webpage, allowing them to chat and interact.
+Crowwwd does not use Operational Transform by default.
+It merely shares incoming messages with other users.
 ### Server

-Users is stored in `users`  global variable.
-This variable maps UUID to usernames.
-Clients are never expected to know other UUID's then themselves.
+Users are stored in the `users` global variable.
+This variable maps UUIDs to usernames.
+Clients are never expected to know other UUID's than themselves.
 Example structure:

 ``` json
 const users = {